-It's Really Easy To Buy Counterfeit Products On Amazon Without Realizing It
+Here's One Way To Tell If An Amazon Product Is Counterfeit

 Through a loophole on Amazon’s seller marketplace, Suiningdonghanjiaju Co Ltd was able to overtake Elevation Lab’s own listing.

 It did this by manufacturing a counterfeit version of the headphone mount and uploading the counterfeit to the Amazon marketplace using the same SKU number (a unique string of numbers attached to every unit of a particular product).
-Then, by listing the counterfeit at a slightly lower price, its rip-off completely took over Elevation Lab’s product listing for The Anchor.
+Then, by listing the counterfeit at a slightly lower price, its rip-off completely took over Elevation Lab’s product listing for the Anchor.

 “They photocopied our packaging, which you can tell because it has less contrast.
-They tooled up, made a bad molding, added a bad adhesive — but to Amazon it’s all the same thing,” said Hopkins, who wrote a blog post on Thursday titled, “Amazon Is Complicit With Counterfeits.”
+They tooled up, made a bad molding, added a bad adhesive — but to Amazon it’s all the same thing,” said Hopkins, who wrote a blog post on Thursday titled “Amazon Is Complicit With Counterfeits.”

 “Amazon’s not policing for counterfeits or anything.
 They’re still making money from counterfeit products, and counterfeiters can hide behind anonymity.
 I don’t even blame the counterfeiters, because Amazon makes it super easy for them,” Hopkins told BuzzFeed News.